Traveller’s guide to beach safety in Australia

 Always swim between the flags

-Look for red and yellow flags and always swim between these—these show where there is a lifesaving service operating and supervising the area.
+Look for red and yellow flags and always swim between them, as they indicate where there is a lifesaving service operating and supervising the area.
 If there are no flags, it's best not to swim there or check with lifeguards if they are there.

 Sometimes the flags are there due to a permanent risk.
 Other times the flags represent a specific risk for that day or time.